DogusTeknoloji/BatMap/README.md

 Opininated (yet another) mapper, mainly to convert between EF Entities and DTOs.

-Let's first obey the number one rule for mappers, a benchmark;
+Let's first obey the number one rule for mappers, a benchmark (using [BenchmarkDotNet](http://benchmarkdotnet.org/);

 |      Method |      Mean |    StdDev |
 |------------ |---------- |---------- |